-- An investment company, ICAV or management company acting in connection with all of the CIS it manages, may not acquire any shares carrying voting rights which would enable it to exercise significant influence over the management of an issuing body. - 5.2 A UCITS may acquire no more than: - (i) 10% of the non-voting shares of any single issuing body; - (ii) 10% of the debt securities of any single issuing body; - (iii) 25% of the units of any single CIS; - (iv) 10% of the money market instruments of any single issuing body.

-NOTE: The limits laid down in (ii), (iii) and (iv) above may be disregarded at the time of acquisition if at that time the gross amount of the debt securities or of the money market instruments, or the net amount of the securities in issue cannot be calculated.

-- 5.3 5.1 and 5.2 shall not be applicable to: - transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; - (ii) transferable securities and money market instruments issued or guaranteed by a non-Member State; - (iii) transferable securities and money market instruments issued by public international bodies of which one or more Member States are members; - (iv) shares held by a UCITS in the capital of a company incorporated in a non-member State which invests its assets mainly in the securities of issuing bodies having their registered offices in that State, where under the legislation of that State such a holding represents the only way in which the UCITS can invest in the securities of issuing bodies of that State.
+3.4 When a UCITS invests in the units of other CIS that are managed, directly or by delegation, by the UCITS management company or by any other company with which the UCITS management company is linked by common management or control, or by a substantial direct or indirect holding, that management company or other company may not charge subscription, conversion or redemption fees on account of the UCITS investment in the units of such other CIS.
+3.5 an inve UCITS by virtue of investment in the units of another investment fund, a responsible person, estment manager or an investment advisor receives a commission on behalf of the (including a rebated commission), the responsible person shall ensure that the relevant ssion is paid into the property of the UCITS.
+4 Index Tracking UCITS 4.1 A UCITS may invest up to 20% of net assets in shares and/or debt securities issued by the same body where the investment policy of the UCITS is to replicate an index which satisfies the criteria set out in the Central Bank UCITS Regulations and is recognised by the Central Bank 4.2 The limit in 4.1 may be raised to 35%, and applied to a single issuer, where this is justified by exceptional market conditions.
+5 Gener al Provisions 5.1 CIS it i estment company, ICAV or management company acting in connection with all of the manages, may not acquire any shares carrying voting rights which would enable it to se significant influence over the management of an issuing body.
+5.2 A UCIT (i) TS may acquire no more than: 10% of the non-voting shares of any single issuing body; (ii) 10% of the debt securities of any single issuing body; (iii) 25% of the units of any single CIS; (iv) 10% of the money market instruments of any single issuing body.
+5.3 acquisi instrum The limits laid down in (ii), (iii) and (iv) above may be disregarded at the time of ition if at that time the gross amount of the debt securities or of the money market nents, or the net amount of the securities in issue cannot be calculated. d 5.2 shall not be applicable to: (i) transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; (ii) transferable securities and money market instruments issued or guaranteed by a non- Member State; (iii) transferable securities and money market instruments issued by public international bodies of which one or more Member States are members; (iv) shares held by a UCITS in the capital of a company incorporated in a non-member State which invests its assets mainly in the securities of issuing bodies having their registered offices in that State, where under the legislation of that State such a holding represents the only way in which the UCITS can invest in the securities of issuing bodies of that State.
 This waiver is applicable only if in its investment policies the company from the non-Member State complies with the limits laid down in 2.3 to 2.11, 3.1, 3.2, 5.1, 5.2, 5.4, 5.5 and 5.6, and provided that where these limits are exceeded, paragraphs 5.5 and 5.6 below are observed.